PayPal hits offline milestone, but Wal-Mart holds out

 By Alistair Barr

-SAN FRANCISCO PayPal hit a new milestone on Tuesday in its quest to be accepted in millions of physical stores, however, the payment division of eBay Inc (EBAY.O) has yet to persuade Wal-Mart Stores Inc (WMT.N), the world's largest retailer, to sign up.
+SAN FRANCISCO, April 30 PayPal hit a new milestone on Tuesday in its quest to be accepted in millions of physical stores, however, the payment division of eBay Inc has yet to persuade Wal-Mart Stores Inc, the world's largest retailer, to sign up.

-Discover Financial Services (DFS.N), PayPal's offline partner, has signed contracts with 50 merchant acquirers, which will help extend PayPal's in-store payment service to more than two million outlets in the United States by the end of 2013.
+Discover Financial Services, PayPal's offline partner, has signed contracts with 50 merchant acquirers, which will help extend PayPal's in-store payment service to more than two million outlets in the United States by the end of 2013.

-Total System Services Inc (TSS.N) and Heartland Payment Services Inc HPY.N, two of the largest merchant acquirers, signed up in recent weeks, joining other big players such as Vantiv Inc (VNTV.N), WorldPay, Global Payments Inc (GPN.N) and First American Payments, according to executives at Discover and PayPal.
+Total System Services Inc and Heartland Payment Services Inc, two of the largest merchant acquirers, signed up in recent weeks, joining other big players such as Vantiv Inc, WorldPay, Global Payments Inc and First American Payments, according to executives at Discover and PayPal.

 PayPal's expansion into physical stores gives the company access to a market that is roughly ten times the size of the online payments sector where it got its start over a decade ago.

-Linking up with merchant acquirers is crucial to the PayPal offline push because these companies are important cogs in the payments ecosystem, signing up and underwriting merchants for payment networks including Visa Inc (V.N), MasterCard Inc (MA.N) and Discover.
+Linking up with merchant acquirers is crucial to the PayPal offline push because these companies are important cogs in the payments ecosystem, signing up and underwriting merchants for payment networks including Visa Inc, MasterCard Inc and Discover.

 "Partnering with merchant acquirers is the smart thing to do," said Diane Offereins, president of payment services at Discover.
 "They are basically the conduit between the merchants and the consumer."